This article assumes you have:

 In the example above, you are seeing data from an Tandem t:slim X2, a OneTouch Verio IQ blood glucose meter, and a Dexcom G5 CGM.
-Regardless of your device, your data will look the same in Tidepool, we do things a little different for Medtronic 670G insulin pump data.
+Regardless of your device, your data will look the same in Tidepool — although, we do things a little differently for Medtronic 670G insulin pump data.

-2. Navigating Time and Day
+2. Navigating dates and times

+You can go backward and forward in time by using the date navigation arrows in the header bar.
 The single arrows will move the date by a single day, and the arrow with the line will move you to the end of your data.

-2. For faster browsing, you can adjust the visible range of data by using the scroll bar along the bottom of the view.
+For faster browsing, you can adjust the visible range of data by using the scroll bar along the bottom of the view.

-3. If you want to move the time range that is visible a few hours backward or forward, click anywhere in the background of the data field and drag towards the left or right.
+If you want to move the time range that is visible a few hours backward or forward, click anywhere in the background of the data field and drag towards the left or right.

 Please note: If you recently uploaded data to Tidepool and do note see your recent data, click "Refresh" in the lower left hand corner of the page to reload your view.

-3. Adding Notes
+3. Adding notes

-There are three ways to add notes.
+There are three ways to add notes:

-4. Blood Glucose Readings
+4. Blood glucose readings

-On the left, you can see the scale for the blood glucose values.
+On the left, you can see the scale for the blood glucose (BG) values.
 CGM data, if present, will appear as a collection of tiny dots that form a line.
 For values above 180, the line will be purple.
 For values between 80 and 180, the line will be green.
 Below 80 it will be red.
 You can change your target ranges to different values if you prefer.

-5. Boluses and Carbohydrates
+5. Boluses and carbohydrates

 6. Basal Rates